-Rheumatoid arthritis (RA) is a chronic disease that affects your : hand and wrists most commonly, but also elbows, neck, shoulders, hips, knees, feetand jaw.
-RA causes swelling, stiffness, pain, and loss of function in the joints.
+Rheumatoid arthritis (RA) is a chronic disease that affects the .
+The hand and wrists are most commonly affected but also elbows, neck, shoulders, hips, knees, feet and jaw.
+RA causes swelling, stiffness, pain and loss of function in the joints.
 Other symptoms include fatigue, fever and a sense of not feeling well (malaise).
 Some people with RA develop anaemia.
-RA also increases the risk of thinning of the bones; osteoporosis, particularly if you are taking corticosteroid drugs such as prednisone.
-The disease can affect other body organs as well, causing dry eyes and mouth - symptoms of Sjögren’s syndrome.
+It also increases the risk of thinning of the bones -osteoporosis, particularly if someone is taking corticosteroid drugs such as prednisone.
+The disease can affect other bodily organs as well and cause dry eyes and mouth - symptoms of Sjögren’s syndrome.

 Rheumatoid arthritis usually develops slowly between the ages of 20 and 45.
-More than 75% of patients are women.
-RA is different from osteoarthritis, in which joint tissue wears down from sports injuries or age.
+More than 75 per cent of people affected are women.
+RA is different from osteoarthritis, in which joint tissue wears down from age or injuries such as sports injuries.
 RA usually affects joints in a balanced way - if one knee is affected, the other knee is also affected.
-The disease may be partly inherited through , but other factors are probably at work, including some kind of a trigger for the gene, perhaps or .
+The disease may be partly inherited through but other factors are thought to be involved, including some kind of a trigger for the gene, perhaps or .
 The disease is not contagious.
-Some scientists also think that changes in certain may promote RA in people with certain genes who have been exposed to the triggering agent.
+It is also thought that changes in certain may promote RA in people with certain genes who have been exposed to a triggering agent.
 Smoking is a known risk factor for RA, and is associated with more severe disease.

 What tests are used?

-Rheumatoid arthritis is diagnosed from your and .
-The diagnosis can be supported with a blood test for an known as rheumatoid factor (RF).
-The RF test for the presence of the RF antibody in blood is positive in about 80% of people with RA, though may take many years before it becomes positive.
+Rheumatoid arthritis is diagnosed from and .
+This is supported with blood tests.
+Firstly, testing can be performed for an known as rheumatoid factor (RF).
+Results of this test are positive in about 80 per cent of people with RA, although it can take many years before it becomes positive.
 Also, RF antibodies can be present in the blood of people who do not have the disease.

-Recently, a new test which detects another group of antibodies called CCP antibodies (cyclic citrullinated peptide antibodies) has been introduced.
-This is positive in approximately 60% of patients with RA, including some who are RF negative.
+Testing for another group of antibodies called CCP antibodies (cyclic citrullinated peptide antibodies) commonly used.
+This is positive in about 60 per cent of people with RA, including some who are RF negative.
 The presence of these antibodies is associated with a more aggressive course of the disease.

-Other common tests to support a diagnosis of RA and to monitor treatment for it include:
+Other common blood tests to support a diagnosis of RA and to monitor its treatment include:

-Several different types of medication are used to treat RA, including pain relievers, , disease-modifying anti-rheumatic drugs, immunosuppressants, and corticosteroids (also known as glucocorticoids).
-Over the last few years, groups of drugs that are given by infusion (into a vein) or injection (under the skin) have been introduced.
+Several different types of medication are used to treat RA, including pain relievers, , disease-modifying anti-rheumatic drugs, immunosuppressants and corticosteroids (also known as glucocorticoids).
+Over the past few years, groups of drugs that are given by infusion (into a vein) or injection (under the skin) have been introduced.
 These are often termed biologic therapies.
 These drugs specifically target molecules involved in inflammation or the cells that produce them.
-These have been particularly useful to treat those with severe disease.
+They have been particularly useful in treating those with severe disease.